marcossFarias/sortado/README.md

 ## Acknowledges
 - AI initially generates the comments, docstrings, readme, wiki and other texts in this project.
 They are then extensively revised and enhanced by our dedicated team for improved clarity and accuracy.
-- It’s worth noting that the use of atomic counters appears to have some impact on the timing of tiny arrays (those with fewer than 20 elements).